Voltorane/sys-micro-fractos-mock/README.md

 # sys-micro-fractos-mock

-IMPORTANT!
-This is not final release!
-Demonstration video and further setup instructions will come by 5.06.2022!
-We beg for your patience!

 ## Overview
 A FractOS mock imitates a distributed system for decentralized appliactions following the proposed by FractOS design.
 Our mock system nodes are an abstraction of hardware, e.g., a storage node represents an SSD, and computational nodes act as CPU/GPU.